Rosh Pinah Wind Power Station

-The Rosh Pinah Wind Power Station, is a planned 40 MW wind-power plant in Namibia.
-The wind farm is under development by Namibia Power Corporation Limited (NamPower), the Namibian electricity parastatal company.
+The Rosh Pinah Wind Power Station, was a planned 40 MW wind-power plant in Namibia.
+The wind farm was under development by Namibia Power Corporation Limited (NamPower), the Namibian electricity parastatal company.
 This wind farm is intended to increase Namibia's energy generation mix.
 An environmental impact assessment study by the consulting firm Enviro Dynamics, has been ongoing since 2020 and will inform the management of this renewable energy project.

 Location

 The power station would be located in Sperrgebiet National Park, in the ǁKaras Region, near the Atlantic Ocean coast of Namibia.
 Sperrgebiet National Park is located approximately 702 km, southwest of Windhoek, the capital and largest city of Namibia.

 Overview

-The design calls for the installation of 16 wind turbines, each rated at 2.5 MW, for a total generating capacity of 40 MW.
+The design called for the installation of 16 wind turbines, each rated at 2.5 MW, for a total generating capacity of 40 MW.
 NamPower, the owner and developer of the wind farm will inject the energy from this power station, into the Namibian electricity grid.